 Moreover, it has also been seen that there are several cases of incorrect deployment of AngularJS methods, which often leads to disastrous results that directly affect the application behavior.
 To avoid such failures, optimization plays a crucial role, as it boosts the performance levels of the framework dramatically.
 Illustrated below are 5 simple ways to escalate the performance of AngularJS, in order to make the most out of it.

 To start with, it is worth mentioning that the performance of AngularJS can be assessed easily by its “digest cycle, which can be taken in a loop.
 Throughout this digest cycle, AngularJS verifies if there are any modifications to the variables viewed by the $scopes.
 In case, $scope.myVar is defined in a controller, and if it is checked for watching, then AngularJS will automatically monitor the modifications on myVar during every loop iteration.

-Now let us take a quick look at the top 5 ways to improve the performance of AngularJS.
+Top 5 ways to improve the performance of AngularJS.

 1) The Batarang Tool

 The Batarang tool, probably the best Dev-tool from the Angular team so far, reduces debugging efforts significantly.
 The tool, integrated with top-class features, helps developers to track and monitor the performance of AngularJS.
 In addition, the Watch tree assesses the scopes that are not destroyed, like it seems when there is an uptick in the memory.

 This is a great Dev-tool to identify bottlenecks in performance.
 The tool, which offers developers the option to choose the profile type they want to create, comes handy with top-of-the-line performance optimization features like – Take Heap Snapshot, Record Allocation Timeline, and Record Allocation Profile – used for memory profiling.
 Applications usually render in 2 seconds, or less, after these optimizations, providing users high-level interactivity.